plainC/c_allocators/README.md

 ## Platform requirements

-The library has been written to Linux/Posix but can be easily ported to any system supporting compare and swap operation.
+The library has been written to Linux/Posix but has been tested also in Windows.
+It can be easily ported to any system supporting compare and swap operation.
 Just redefine `CAS(destp,origp,newval)` before including the library.
 By default, it uses `atomic_compare_exchange_week` which requires `stdatomic.h`.
-If you do not use threads you can define this macro simply to be `1`.
+If you do not use threads you can define this macro simply to be `1` and compare and swap operation is not needed.

 By default the library uses `bzero` and `strings.h` to clear memory.
 This can be overriden by defining, for example,